Brabham BT52-BMW 1983

 Piquet made a big mistake moving to Lotus for 1988 and ’89, following the powerful Honda turbos to a surprisingly stagnant team mired in the aftermath of losing Ayrton Senna to McLaren.
 Despite a multimillion dollar contract, it was the first season since Piquet’s F1 debut that he did not win a single race — although the yellow “Camel Lotus” livery on his Lotus was fantastic.
 Nelson tasted victory again in 1990, driving a Benetton-Ford in the Japanese Grand Prix, the first time Benetton scored a 1-2, with a tearful teammate Roberto Moreno in 2nd place.
 But by then the fire had all but gone out of this proud Brazilian.
 In 1991, again with Benetton, he completed his final season in F1, scoring a single win in Canada after Mansell’s “active” Williams FW14 sputtered unexpectedly with electronic gremlins on the last lap.

-Raised in an era before racing drivers were trained to say nothing controversial, Piquet was proudly outspoken and gained a reputation as a loose cannon — attacking Mansell and his wife, calling Mansell “an uneducated blockhead” and stating that fellow Brazilian driver Ayrton Senna “doesn’t like women.”
+Revered in his native Brasil as eternamente tricampeão (eternal three-times champion) and raised in an era before racing drivers were trained to say nothing controversial, Piquet was proudly outspoken.
+He gained a reputation as a loose cannon — attacking Mansell and his wife, calling Mansell “an uneducated blockhead” and stating that fellow Brazilian driver Ayrton Senna “doesn’t like women.”
 Piquet was often criticized for only winning when his car was the best on the grid.
 But much of it was due to countless miles of testing and the bottom line is that Nelson won when he needed to.
 With Gordon Murray designing the Brabham cars, it was nonetheless Piquet’s brilliance as a test driver that turned the unreliable BMW turbo into a title-winner.
 After his departure from F1, Piquet set his sights on a new challenge: the 1992 Indianapolis 500.
 But in a practice session a mechanical failure put the Team Menard Lola-Buick abruptly into the wall, causing severe injuries to his lower legs.
 It seemed to be the end of a brilliant career, but one year later, after a slow and painful recovery, he came back to the same track to try again.
 That time his Buick engine blew during the 500 race.
 It was the last race in which Piquet drove competitively.
 His son, Nelson Piquet, Jr., drove for a short time in F1 and now competes in the American NASCAR stock car series.
 The action photo above is from the 1983 French Grand Prix at Paul Ricard, where Piquet finished 2nd behind Prost’s Renault.

 |Nelson Piquet’s Career Profile|